July 14, 2025

 These might not bother you in your day-to-day, but if they pop up in your podcast recording, they’ll certainly distract your listeners.
 The good news is editing tools provide filters that can remove or lessen background noise.
 Even if you recorded your podcast from the back of your co-host’s van on your AirPods, you can use Descript’s Studio Sound feature to make it sound like you were recording in a pristinely soundproofed studio.

 Step 2.
-Get rid of (some) filler words
+Remove some filler words

 While you want your podcast to sound natural, you don’t want your listeners to struggle to find the point amid false starts, pauses, and filler words like “um” and “uh.”